This ISN’T Agile Marketing

 Agile Marketing also isn’t “We just get things done without any real process.”
 Being super-responsive and saying “yes we can” all the time isn’t Agile Marketing.
-(Especially if it means unsustainable pace).
+(Especially if it means an unsustainable pace).

-Finally, Agile Marketing also isn’t Scrum, Daily Scrums/Standups, Sprints, Scrum Masters, Kanban Boards.
+Finally, Agile Marketing also isn’t Scrum, Daily Scrums/Standups, Sprints, Scrum Masters, or Kanban Boards.
 It isn’t a methodology or even a framework.

 What IS Agile Marketing?

 I like to think of Agile Marketing as an approach.
 Based on the same empiric and flow-oriented thinking and mindset behind Agile Development, Agile Marketing manages for uncertainty through iterating, anticipating, and adaptation.
 Let’s start with why this sort of empiric approach is needed in marketing.

 Here’s what we hear from marketers trying to optimize the impact they’re delivering for their organization:

 - Marketers struggle to deal with an onslaught of customer needs, partner demands, and requests from other parts of the organization.
 They need a flexible yet disciplined way to deal with this demand that is always outstripping their capacity.
 Balancing responsiveness with the ability to deliver on planned work is becoming harder and harder.